Kids were flailing in a frigid pond, screaming that they would die: ‘Not going to happen today,’ he told them.

-Anthony jumped up from the bench and called 911, then raced down the hill with the girl to a find a frightening scene: three children who appeared to be between ages 9 and 11 were crying and flailing in frigid water, struggling to keep from going under, he said.
+Anthony jumped up from the bench and called 911, then raced down the hill with the girl to a find a frightening scene: three children who appeared to be between the ages of 9 and 11 were crying and flailing in frigid water, struggling to keep from going under, he said.

 They’d been playing on a frozen pond when the ice suddenly broke and they fell in, their friend told Anthony.
 He knew he had to act fast.